vramework/vramework-website/content/code.md

 ## Dependency Injection

-Lets take a look at how are services are setup.
+Let's take a look at how our services are set up.

 First, the interfaces: